canonical/design.ubuntu.com/scopes/core-scopes/index.md

   <div class="six-col">
   <div class="vertical-align">
   <h3>Horizontal-list layout</h3>
-  <p>This is an example taken from our NearBy scope, where it shows events in the user’s local area using a header that overlays the art (image).</p>
+  <p>This is an example taken from our NearBy scope, where it shows events in the user&#8217;s local area using a header that overlays the art (image).</p>
 </div>
 </div>
   <div class="five-col prepend-one last-col">